sksharan/OpenGLTest/README.md

 Some important folders:
 -----------------------

+obj: contains Wavefront OBJ files used for testing

 photos: contains photos showing what the program does at runtime

 textures: contains texture images (rock.jpg is from CGTextures.com)